- November 29, 2017

 Concerns High About Self-Driving Vehicles: Surveys

 State legislators may be giving the green light to the new technology, but many Americans are not yet on board.
 Surveys conducted by AAA and the University of Michigan revealed recently that three out of four drivers expressed fear about riding in a car with no driver.
+This kind of apprehension might prompt some to consult an experience car accident lawyer.
 And 40% stated they would be reluctant to buy a car with semi-autonomous technology.

 Surveys suggested that more than 80% of drivers are more trusting of their own skills as drivers than a machine.
 Many also believe that driverless technology is unproven and too new to be relied upon.